-Franchises may not really be businesses in a box, but they're the closest thing to them.
+Still, while franchises may not really be businesses in a box, they're the closest thing to them.
 As you begin the process of figuring out how to start a franchise, the more you prepare and educate yourself, the better off you'll be.

 Photo: Getty Images